 If you see a bear, please phone the British Columbia Conservation Officer Service toll free at 1.877.952.7277

-The District has implemented the Deer Feeding and Wildlife Attractants Bylaw as part of its ongoing commitment to being a Bear Smart community and keeping citizens and bears safe.
-The key goal of the bylaw is to provide regulations for waste and wildlife attractant management to help reduce human-bear conflict.
+The District's Community Standards Bylaw is part of its ongoing commitment to being a Bear Smart community and keeping citizens and bears safe.
+The bylaw provides regulations for waste and wildlife attractant management to help reduce human-bear conflict.

 How you can help keep yourself and bears safe